 When the Division determines the amount of Credit to be reserved or allocated, it will limit the (i) Applicant, (ii) the developer, and (iii) other parties directly or indirectly related to the Applicant or project (as determined by the Division for a maximum of $1,000,000 per project not to exceed two projects in a given year.

-3) The Division will cap the total amount of Tax Credits to any one Applicant at $1,000,000.
-An Applicant may submit more than one (1) Project under the 2015 QAP; however, the Division will not award Tax Credits more than $1,000,000 in Tax Credits (the “Maximum Allocation”) to one Applicant.
+The Division will cap the total amount of Tax Credits to any one Applicant at $1,000,000.
+An Applicant may submit more than one (1) Project application under the 2015 QAP; however, the Division will not award more than $1,000,000 in Tax Credits (the “Maximum Allocation”) to any one Applicant, whether they are applying solely for their own project or are a party to multiple project applications.
 For the purposes of the Maximum Allocation, the term “Applicant” includes the Applicant, Co-Applicant, and any affiliate of the Applicant or any Co-Applicant.

 The Division’s analysis and determination of whether the Maximum Allocation has been exceeded will include, but not be limited to, determining how the Developer Fee is split, who is being paid consulting fees, and who is authorized to make decisions as, or on behalf of, the Applicant/Co-Applicants and proposed Project Sponsor(s).
 All entities including, but not limited to, the Sponsor, Applicant, Consultant, Equity Investors, and other Project Participants must disclose the portion of consulting and development fees they are being paid as part of the application.

-The Division reserves the right to award more than $1,000,000, of Tax Credits to projects financed by the Tax Exempt Bond Program, if the program complies with all of the Division’s policies, procedures and all state and federal regulations and laws.
+3) The Division reserves the right to award more than $1,000,000, of Tax Credits to projects financed by the Tax Exempt Bond Program, if the program complies with all of the Division’s policies, procedures and all state and federal regulations and laws.
 This section applies to current year projects and does not include additional credit requests.